-Radiation heat transfer is the transfer of heat from one body to another in the form of electromagnetic waves.
-Most of these waves lies in the infrared region.
+Radiation heat transfer is the transfer of heat from one body to another body in the form of electromagnetic waves.
+Most of these radiations lie in the infrared region.

-Stefan-Boltzmann Law of thermal radiation states that: The rate of radiation heat transfer per unit area in black body is directly proportional to the fourth power of the body temperature.
+Stefan-Boltzmann Law of thermal radiation states that the rate of radiation heat transfer per unit area in black body is directly proportional to the fourth power of the body temperature.

 T = absolute temperature in Kelvin

 A = area of the emitting body in square meter

 σ = Stefan Boltzmann Constant = 5.6703 x 10⁸ W/m² K⁴